NicholasTanYY/EG2310-Turtlebot-ROS2/README.md

 ### Overview

 This is a ROS2 project on building engineering systems which solve tasks in real-world scenarios.
 The mission is for the Turtlebot to deliver a can from a fixed dispenser to a specific table autonomously in a simulated restaurant environment.
 To accomplish this robotic system, my team and I devised the following subsystems: Dispenser Storage, Dispatching, Turtlebot Load-sensing Holder and Turtlebot Navigation.
-More information in "documents>>Final Assessment Rubrics"
+More information in the [Final Assessment Rubrics](/documents/EG2310%20Final%20Assessment%20rubrics.pdf)

 ### Conceptual Design